 Tantawan Bloom showcases creativity by covering the lucite with rings of white roses.

-The Artist’s Studio creates custom hand-painted silk chuppahs.
+Consider a custom hand-painted silk chuppah to add an elegant, personalized touch to your wedding ceremony.
 These striking works of art can be used after the wedding to decorate your home as a beautiful and meaningful keepsake wall hanging.

 Paper flowers are a popular trend in weddings.
 This custom-designed chuppah from Special Events Magazine is decorated with handmade paper roses and crystals.